eabglobal/minik/docs/index.rst

 - When used in your lambda function, you're responsible for including the source code of minik in your .zip artifact.
 For packaging purposes we recommend using `Juniper`_.
-- Unlike other frameworks like Flask or Django where using the decorator is sufficient to define the routes of the web app, in minik, you’re responsible for linking a lambda function to the API gateway.
+- Unlike other frameworks like Flask or Django, where using the decorator is sufficient to define the routes of the web app, in minik, you’re responsible for linking a lambda function to the API gateway.
 We recommend using a `SAM`_ template.